seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 Suggested alterations which cannot be implemented at this timetable change will be retained in a database for consideration at future timetable reviews.
 Iarnród Éireann

 Feedback as to why suggestions are rejected is essential, if for no other reason to allow interested parties to attempt to iterate and find solutions.
-Give the likely quite low volume of submissions, it should be possible.

-In most cases, one would expect that there are solid reasons as to why services are scheduled as they are but given a complex problem like scheduling, extra input and testing should always be welcome.
+Given the likely quite low volume of submissions, it should be possible.
+In most cases, one would expect that there are good reasons as to why suggestions are rejected but given a complex problem like scheduling, extra input and testing should always be welcome.